 Acknowledging an interrupt is achieved by writing a 1 to the corresponding bit location in the IAR.
 Disabling an interrupt by masking it (writing a 0 to the IER) does not clear the interrupt.
 That interrupt remains active but blocked until it is unmasked or cleared.
-Interrupts in fast interrupt mode are acknowledged through the PROCESSOR_ACK port, which writes to the corresponding bit in the IAR register.
+Interrupts in fast interrupt mode are acknowledged through the Processor\ack port, which clears the corresponding bit in the IAR.